Iodine: Chemistry and compounds

 Iodine is quite reactive, but it is less so than the lighter halogens, and it is a weaker oxidant.
 For example, it does not halogenate carbon monoxide, nitric oxide, and sulfur dioxide, which chlorine does.
 Many metals react with iodine.
 For the same reason, however, since iodine has the lowest ionisation energy among the halogens and is the most easily oxidised of them, it has a more significant cationic chemistry and its higher oxidation states are rather more stable than those of bromine and chlorine, for example in iodine heptafluoride.

 Charge-transfer complexes

-I_{2}•PPh_{3} charge-transfer complexes in CH_{2}Cl_{2}.
-From left to right: (1) I_{2} dissolved in dichloromethane – no CT complex.
-(2) A few seconds after excess PPh_{3} was added – CT complex is forming.
-(3) One minute later after excess PPh_{3} was added, the CT complex [Ph_{3}PI]^{+}I^{−} has been formed.
-(4) Immediately after excess I_{2} was added, which contains [Ph_{3}PI]^{+}[I_{3}]^{−}.
+CH2Cl2.
+From left to right: (1) I2 dissolved in dichloromethane – no CT complex.
+(2) A few seconds after excess PPh3 was added – CT complex is forming.
+(3) One minute later after excess PPh3 was added, the CT complex [Ph3PI]+I- has been formed.
+(4) Immediately after excess I2 was added, which contains [Ph3PI]+[I3]-.

-The iodine molecule, I_{2}, dissolves in CCl_{4} and aliphatic hydrocarbons to give bright violet solutions.
+The iodine molecule, I2, dissolves in CCl4 and aliphatic hydrocarbons to give bright violet solutions.
 In these solvents the absorption band maximum occurs in the 520 - 540 nm region and is assigned to a π^{*} to σ^{*} transition.
-When I_{2} reacts with Lewis bases in these solvents a blue shift in I_{2} peak is seen and the new peak (230 - 330 nm) arises that is due to the formation of adducts, which are referred to as charge-transfer complexes.
+When I2 reacts with Lewis bases in these solvents a blue shift in I2 peak is seen and the new peak (230 - 330 nm) arises that is due to the formation of adducts, which are referred to as charge-transfer complexes.